wcbing/support.typora.io/_posts/basic/2016-01-01-Markdown Reference.md

 [^fn2]: Here is the *text* of the second **footnote**.
 ```

 Hover over the ‘fn1’ or 'fn2' superscript to see the content of the footnote.
-You can use whatever unique identified you like as the footnote marker (e.g. "fn1").
+You can use whatever unique identifier you like as long as it matches the footnote marker (e.g. "fn1").

 Hover over the footnote superscripts to see the content of the footnote.

 ### Horizontal Rules

-Entering `***` or `---` on a blank line and pressing `return` will draw a horizontal line.
+Entering `***` or `---` on a blank line and pressing <kbd>Return</kbd> will draw a horizontal line.

 ------

 ### YAML Front Matter

 Typora now supports [YAML Front Matter](http://jekyllrb.com/docs/frontmatter/).
-Enter `---` at the top of the article and then press `Return` to introduce a metadata block.
+Enter `---` at the top of the article and then press <kbd>Return</kbd> to introduce a metadata block.
 Alternatively, you can insert a metadata block from the top menu of Typora.

 ### Table of Contents (TOC)

-Enter `[toc]` and press the `Return` key to create a  “Table of Contents” section.
-The TOC extracts all headings from the document, and its contents are updated automatically as you add to the document.
+Enter `[toc]` and press the <kbd>Return</kbd> key to create a  “Table of Contents” section.
+The TOC extracts all headings from the document and its contents are updated automatically as you add to the document.

 ### Callouts / Github Style Alerts

-To use this feature, please enable in preferences panel first.
+To use this feature, please enable it in the preferences panel first.

 [See here for more details](/What's-New-1.8/).

 ## Span Elements

 Span elements will be parsed and rendered right after typing.
-Moving the cursor in the middle of those span elements will expand those elements into the markdown source.
+Moving the cursor to the middle of a span element will expand that element into the Markdown source.
 Below is an explanation of the syntax for each span element.

 ### Links